slowernews/wisdom-tldr/README.md

 ===
 ###On defeating status quo

-> *'The only successful revolutions are those revolutions and changes that are coming from within.' -- Srdja Popovic*
+The only successful changes are those coming from within.

 > *'To successfully change a status quo maintained by a minority you only need to unite the majority.
 How?<br>
 Make a non-violent revolution: low risk will make more people to participate.' -- Srdja Popovic*